Video shows Hells Angels shootout on U.S. 95

 Police said the shooting was between the Hells Angels and rival gang, Vagos.
 Prosecutors alleged the shooting may have been in retaliation for a previous murder in California involving the two groups.

-Chapter leader Richard “Rizzo” Devries, 66, and gang prospects, Stephen Alo, 46, and Russell Smith, 26, were originally held on $380,000 bail each.
-Their bail was lowered to $75,000 bond earlier this month.
-All three men are out of jail awaiting trial.
+Chapter leader Richard “Rizzo” Devries, 66, and gang prospects Stephen Alo, 46, and Russell Smith, 26, were originally held on $380,000 bail each.
+Their bail was lowered to a $75,000 bond earlier this month.
+All three men are out of jail, awaiting trial.

 The bikers were part of a Memorial Day weekend ride through Arizona and southern Nevada.
 Evidence presented to a grand jury includes videos of the riders crossing the Hoover Dam.